blog

 1. Get a slotted pot that is not too big or too small for your orchid.

-2. Put a layer of a fresh medium into the bottom of the pot and position your orchid in the center.
+2. Put a fresh medium layer into the pot’s bottom and position your orchid in the center.
 Gradually fill the pot with the medium while still holding the orchid upright.
 Make sure to tap the pot to get rid of air pockets.

 3. Keep the crown of your orchid just a little below the top portion of the pot.
 It would also help to use a stake or wire to secure your orchid until its roots are already established.

-You will also need to repot if you notice that the growing medium is starting to break down and does not allow enough aeration for the roots.
-Moreover, if you see that the roots of your plant are already creeping out of its pot or if new shoots or growths have disturbed the plant’s balance, then repotting should be in order.
+You will also need to re-pot if you notice that the growing medium is starting to break down and does not allow enough aeration for the roots.
+Moreover, if you see that your plant’s roots are already creeping out of its pot or if new shoots or growths have disturbed the plant’s balance, then repotting should be in order.

 Give Your Orchids Adequate Sunlight